 The Insurance Bureau of Canada says the cost of the flood damage is likely to exceed $600 million.
 If your home is one of the affected properties, what should you do next?
 Here are some steps to follow:

 Step #1: Report Basement Flooding Problems

 The first step is to report it to the City of Toronto.
-Call the 311 call centre immediately you notice the problem.
-The call centre is available 24/7 and you can arrange for City staff to
+Call the 311 call center immediately you notice the problem.
+The call center is available 24/7 and you can arrange for City staff to

 - come and inspect the basement,